microsoft/winrtc/patches_for_WebRTC_org/master-08b11caf/readme.md

 # Prerequisites

-To build WebRTC rapidly requires a biffy machine.
+To build WebRTC rapidly requires a beefy machine.
 Make sure your build rig is a **64-bit Intel** based machine running **Windows 10 build 18362 or more recent**.
 It builds on machines with 8GB of RAM, but at least **16GB of RAM** is recommended.
 It also requires a seriously amount of disk space.
 Make sure you have at least **100GB available**.
 Finally, make sure you **SSD** drive is formatted with **NTFS**.

 You'll also need **Microsoft Visual Studio 2019**.
 Download your favorite flavor of Visual Studio 2019 from [http://visualstudio.com](http://visualstudio.com).
 In the **Visual Studio Installer** app, please verify if Visual Studio 2019 has the **Desktop development with C++** and **Universal Windows Platform development** workloads installed.
 Switch to the **Individual components** tab.
 Make sure **C++ MFC for latest v142 build tools (x86 & x64)** and **C++ ATL for latest v142 build tools (x86 & x64)** are selected.
+If you want to build for ARM/ARM64, also select the C++ MFC and ATL v142 build tools and **C++ Universal Windows Platform support for v142 build tools** for the corresponding architecture.

 When installed by Visual Studio, the Windows SDK doesn't have the **SDK Debugging Tools** installed.
 Please go to **Control Panel** → **Programs** → **Programs and Features** → Select the most recent **Windows Software Development Kit** → **Change** → **Change** → Select **Debugging Tools For Windows** → **Change**.